koskath/arete2/course_content/SC/final_md_files/Lecture4/lecture_4_slide_8_what-is-the-product-and-how-many-of-them.md

-# What is the product?
+# Slide 8 of Lecture 4 contains information about What is the product?
 And how many of them?
 Ford’s Model-T philosophy
 “Any customer can have a car painted any color that he wants so long as it is black.”